armaxri/vscode-action-group-executer/README.md

 * Default key binding to trigger group start.
 * Use the current file editor for scrolling down on processes.
 * All file editors viewing a process will follow down if the last row was selected.
+* No selection of a debug target (this means no target, including no debug, was selected) will cause a group execution abort.

 ### 0.0.9